-Founded in 1984, Legend Holdings, under the leadership of Mr.
+With its predecessor founded in 1984, Legend Holdings, under the leadership of Mr.

-Liu Chuanzhi, has grown through its pursuit of higher goals.
+Liu Chuanzhi, has grown through its continuous pursuit of higher goals.
 It has undergone

-three stages of development:

-expanding from a single IT operation into diversified businesses, and then transforming
+three stages of development, expanding from a single IT industry into diversified

-With the mission of serving the nation and society through developing successful
+Legend Holdings is committed to the mission of serving the country and society through

-Over its 30 years of development, Legend Holdings has achieved breakthroughs
+After 30 years of practices and explorations, Legend Holdings has achieved breakthroughs

 in four aspects: